MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-capacity-planning.md

     You should now see the data collector set you just created with a green triangle indicating that it is working.

-11. After 24 hours, stop the data collector set, by right clicking the data collector set and selecting **Stop**
+11. After 24 hours, stop the data collector set, by right clicking the data collector set and selecting **Stop**.

     ![Stop data collector set image](media/ATA-traffic-estimation-12.png)